 Statewide plans are the product of collaboration within OPRHP and broad-based professional, partner, and public involvement from across the State.
-All OPRHP-led public engagement opportunities are designed to be open and accessible, inclusive, and meaningful in order to obtain relevant and timely input for plan development.
+All OPRHP-led public engagement opportunities are designed to be open and accessible, inclusive, and meaningful to obtain relevant and timely input for plan development.

-The SHPP's value lies in how it is used by a wide range of constituents-including government agencies, nonprofit organizations, developers, architects, homeowners, preservationists, and Native American tribal communities-to improve and protect the State's historic and cultural resources.
+The SHPP's value lies in how it is used by a wide range of constituents-including government agencies, Indian Nations, nonprofit organizations, developers, architects, homeowners, and preservationists-to improve and protect the State's historic and cultural resources.
 To better understand the State's historic and cultural resource needs over the next five years, establish priorities for collective action over the next five years, and create an overall vision for preservation and cultural resource management in New York State, OPRHP has: